-Prince Harry earlier last year, the Rowing Marine said: "When you go outside (leave the military), you think I'm going to miss the lads, miss the laughs, the camaraderie and everything that goes with it.
+Speaking to Prince Harry earlier last year, the Rowing Marine said: "When you go outside (leave the military), you think I'm going to miss the lads, miss the laughs, the camaraderie and everything that goes with it.
 But actually, it's the sense of service, sense of doing something that matters."

 Video courtesy of Endeavour Fund.

 Prince Harry said that Mr Spencer's challenge to raise awareness for the Endeavour Fund meant a "hell of a lot" to other veterans.